-- where possible, reception areas should be fitted with a physical barrier (eg Perspex shield) - face-to-face payment and appointment bookings should be minimised, with consideration given to telephone and online methods - card payment machines and any tablets for patient use should be cleaned and disinfected after each use.

-- Staff working arrangements:

-• As few staff as possible should be allocated to see patients, particularly those shielded, to minimise contacts without compromising the safe delivery of care.

-Similarly, where possible, staff should work with a limited group of colleagues to minimise contact between individuals or different teams, and, if required, facilitate contact tracing and tracking.
+- where possible, reception areas should be fitted with a physical barrier (e.g. Perspex shield) - face-to-face payment and appointment bookings should be minimised, with consideration given to telephone and online methods - card payment machines and any tablets for patient use should be cleaned and disinfected after each use. - Staff working arrangements: - As few staff as possible should be allocated to see patients, particularly patients who are clinically extremely vulnerable and those with possible/confirmed COVID-19 and household/support bubble contacts, to minimise contacts without compromising the safe delivery of care. - Similarly, where possible, staff should work with a limited group of colleagues to minimise contact between individuals or different teams, and, if required, facilitate contact tracing and tracking. - Ensure social distancing is also implemented in staff-only' areas (e.g. staff room, decontamination room) and for staff activities which do not involve patients (e.g. sorting stock).
+For example: promoting 2 metre social distancing where possible (otherwise 1 metre with additional precautions); setting occupancy limits at the entrance to 'staff-only' areas; making hand hygiene agents available; ventilating staff areas as far as possible.